jlaumon/AssetCooker/Readme.md

 The `OutputPaths` is the expected output of that command.
 It's an array in case there are several, but here there's a single one.

-Here's the same example in `lua` (although it is not taking advantage of its programmability):
+Here's the same example in `lua` (without taking any advantage of lua's programmability):

 ```lua
 Rule = {